Balancing predictability and unpredictability

 We all need to do things that make us predictable.
 We all need to do things that lead to predictable outcomes.
 Being predictable reassures, promotes trust and builds confidence.

-Being creative, however, demands a meaningful measure of unpredictability, a willingness to take risks and trust in processes (and people) that are not completely within our control.
+Being creative, however, demands that we embrace a meaningful measure of unpredictability: a willingness to take risks and trust in processes (and people) that are not completely within our control.